marwanelgharbawy/dynamic-html-guide/README.md

     <h1>Welcome, <%= username %></h1>
 <%- include('partials/footer') %>
 ```

+## How useful is it?

+Given a database, you can display for example the same details of different people based on their id or something.
+Imagine passing an object and then in the EJS file you use the `object.name` and then `object.age` depending on the passed object.

 ### Test my code:
 Clone this repository and run `npm install` and try modifying stuff `:)`